KILTprotocol/docs/docs/concepts/07_advanced_concepts/01_terms_and_quote.md

 The `Terms` object consists of following items:

-- **Claim**: A partial Claim with information the Attester already has about the Claimer.
+- **Claim**: A partial claim with information the Attester already has about the Claimer.
-  - This helps the Claimer to pre-fill their Claims with information only known to the Attester.
+  - This helps the Claimer to pre-fill their claims with information only known to the Attester.
-  - The partial Claim has to at least contain the CType hash the Attestation will be based on.
+  - The partial claim has to at least contain the CType hash the attestation will be based on.
-- **CTypes**: An optional list of full CTypes, in case the Claimer does not know about the correct CType for the Credential, yet.
+- **CTypes**: An optional list of full CTypes, in case the Claimer does not know the correct CType for the credential, yet.
-- **Legitimations**: A legitimation is a Credential, issued to the Attester, showing that the Attester has the authority or legitimacy to attest the Claim requested.
+- **Legitimations**: A legitimation is a credential, issued to the Attester, showing that the Attester has the authority or legitimacy to attest the claim requested.
   - This is a way of establishing trust between the participants.
-- **Delegation Id**: An Attester may be part of a top-down trust authority, given them the right to attest in the name of an institution, or similar, as explained in the [Distributed Trust section](../05_distributed_trust.md).
+- **Delegation Id**: An Attester may be part of a top-down trust authority that has given them the right to attest in the name of an institution, or similar, as explained in the [Distributed Trust section](../05_distributed_trust.md).
 If the Attester has attestation rights, delegated from another entity, this should be stated clearly at this point.
 - **Quote**: As shown in the [section below](#defining-a-quote).

-Only the CType hash in the partial Claim is required, everything else is optional.
+Only the CType hash in the partial claim is required, everything else is optional.

 ## Sending Terms